- Former Whitby Foghorn station which now stands as a home with 2 holiday cottages

-- 4 bedrooms to the main house and 1 bedroom to the cottage
+- 4 bedrooms to the main house

 - A long driveway which leads to gardens which wrap the whole way around the building